African Union

 In addition, various acts involving AI may already be caught by the Criminal Code: using AI to defame another could fall under the ambit of defamation; using AI-generated fake content to interfere with someone's business could be punishable as an obstruction of business; and giving unauthorized commands to another person's computer can also be punishable under the criminal code.

-"Artificial Intelligence-related technologies" is defined under Article 2 of the AI Bill to mean: the technology necessary to realize functions that substitute human cognitive, reasoning, and judgment abilities through artificial means.
+"Artificial Intelligence-related technologies" is defined under Article 2 of the AI Act to mean: the technology necessary to realize functions that substitute human cognitive, reasoning, and judgment abilities through artificial means.
 It also includes technology related to information processing systems that process information using such technology and outputs results.

-The AI Bill does not clearly set out a territorial scope, however, Article 16, which sets out the duty to cooperate with government investigations, states that the government will be analyzing information regarding the development and use of AI domestically and abroad.
-Furthermore, the AI Bill does not distinguish between on-shore and off-shore entities in its definition of research institutions or AI Business Actors.
-However, the scope may be further refined by the AI Strategy Center as they implement the Fundamental AI Plan.
+The AI Act does not clearly set out a territorial scope; however, Article 16 states that the government will be analyzing information regarding the development and use of AI domestically and abroad.
+Furthermore, neither the AI Act nor the Basic AI Plan distinguishes between on-shore and off-shore entities in its definition of research institutions or AI business actors, and the AI Utilization Guidelines state that overseas businesses are included among the "AI utilizing businesses" described within.
+It also appears that the Principle Code is intended to have extraterritorial effect.

-As noted above, private businesses are under a duty to make reasonable efforts to use AI in accordance with the Bill's core principles.
-They also must cooperate with the government's investigations into the development and use of AI.
-AI Business Actors must also follow any guidance, advice, or request that the government might issue post-investigation.
+As noted above, private businesses are under a duty to make reasonable efforts to use AI in accordance with the Act's core principles.
+They also must comply with any policies that may be created by the national or local government bodies through the authority granted to them.

 Additionally, the Hiroshima Principles identify several significant risks, including: disinformation, copyright, cybersecurity, risks to health and safety, and societal risks (e.g., the ways in which advanced AI systems can give rise to harmful bias and discrimination).